Power Apps drives business transformation and helps businesses to share low code apps

 If we want to delete the created environment, we can delete it and recover the deleted environment.
 We can recover it within seven days.
 But the default environment cannot be deleted.

-Types of Environments in Power Apps
+Types and ways to Manage Environments in Power Apps

 - Default Environment